RadekPasz/SportsCalendar/README.md

 Before using, make sure the correct packages are installed.
 Run this line in the command prompt: pip install fastapi uvicorn typing python-multipart flask

+After downloading the code:
+-If the database isn't populated, right click on sports.db and click 'open database'.
+Then go to schema.sql, select all, right click and press run selected query.
+Then do the same inside insert.sql.
+-To open the website, open cmd and navigate to the folder where the code is saved.
+Then type the following line: python backend\server.py
+If everything is successfull, you should get a 'starting backend' message.
+Then, insert http://127.0.0.1:5000/ into your browser.